 Northern Thailand can deliver on the trekking front, but if you want to spend a lot of time in nature, Cambodia is the clear winner.

 From the wild jungles of the northeast to the equally wild jungles of the Cardamom Mountains, Cambodia offers non-stop outdoor adventures.
-As a bonus, much of Cambodia’s tourism is focussed on eco-adventures and socially responsible projects, so it’s easy to give back to the communities you visit.
+As a bonus, many Cambodia travel experiences are focussed on eco-adventures and socially responsible projects, so it’s easy to give back to the communities you visit.

 In Thailand, you can get close to elephants, tigers, and other wild animals – but that’s not a good thing!
 The country has a terrible record when it comes to animal cruelty.
 There are a few legitimate animal sanctuaries, but many who sell themselves as sanctuaries have been caught poaching, illegally breeding, or abusing wild animals.